How to round corners in Photoshop tutorial

 Adding a Stroke layer effect to the shape.

-In the Layer Style dialog box, click the color swatch to choose a color for the stroke.
+In the Layer Style dialog box, click the color swatch to change the stroke's color.

 The stroke color swatch.